ianding1/ianding1.github.io/_posts/2019-08-15-redux-managing-states-in-vanilla-react.md

 date: 2019-08-15
 tags: [react,web]
 banner_image: redux-managing-states-in-vanilla-react.jpg
+description: Redux, a most popular state management library, alleviates the pain of state management in React applications, but also introduces its own problems.
+On the other hand, with the development of new React APIs like React hooks and Context API, it has become practical to manage states without Redux at all.
 ---

 Since the first day we learned React, we have been told not to *overuse* states